minstradamuss/1-term-in-ITMO-university/README.md

 ! ! !

-Even if you look at my code, I advise you to still try to write your own, only then you can really learn something and fulfill your dream
+Even if you look at my code, I advise you to still try to write your own, only then you can really learn something and fulfill your dreams

 ! ! !